kylophone/xplay/README.md

 ```
 usage
 =====
 Make sure you assign your computer an IP address that is on the Axia network.
-Call xplay with the Axia channel number you'd like to listen in on, and you should be able to hear the Livewire stream. ^c to stop.
+Call xplay with the Axia channel number you'd like to listen in on, and you should be able to hear the Livewire stream. ^C to end.
 ```bash
 $ xplay 32767
 ```